 You can then continue to serve files from your local server, automatically rewrite your URLs to serve content from your external storage, or connect your external storage to your favorite CDN.
 By offloading your files to S3 or Spaces, you’re able to reduce server requests and speed up your site.

 Media Library Folders Pro users can offload up to 500 images for free for each site with an active license.
-And if you ever need to offload more images, you can expand your plan starting at just $99 for up to 10,000 images.
+And if you ever need to offload more images, you can expand your plan to unlimited images for $49.

 Media Library Folders Pro S3 and Spaces lets you quickly offload your entire WordPress Media Library to Amazon S3 or DigitalOcean Spaces with the click of a button.
 You can offload both existing files on your server as well as new files that you upload.